-The grandiosity in a narcissist parent can leave a child feeling that they just cannot do anything right, this starts as a young child, and then is often carried it into adulthood.
+The grandiosity in a narcissistic parent can leave a child feeling that they just cannot do anything right.
+This starts as a young child and then is often carried into adulthood.

 The entitlement of the narcissistic parent can leave children feeling unimportant.
 Then in adulthood, often putting their needs at the bottom of the list.

 The Vanity in the narcissistic parent can leave children feeling like they are just a trophy; this can be carried into adulthood, always feeling like they have to be perfect at something to be liked by others.

-The Selfishness in the narcissist parent can leave children feeling that their needs aren’t important as they’re always ignored, often then in adulthood playing down their needs, and taking care of all others, so others don’t feel how they do.
+The Selfishness in the narcissistic parent can leave children feeling that their needs aren’t important as they’re always ignored, often then in adulthood playing down their needs, and taking care of all others, so others don’t feel how they do.

 No empathy in the parent can leave children always feeling misunderstood, then in adulthood, not wanting to speak of their feelings with others, as they were often dismissed or invalidated as a child.

-The Competition, a narcissistic parent, creates can leave children always feeling that they were never enough, then in adulthood either doing very little as they don’t feel enough or overextending themselves to feel good enough.
+The Competition a narcissistic parent creates can leave children constantly feeling that they were never enough, then in adulthood, either doing very little as they don’t feel enough or overextending themselves to feel good enough.

 The manipulation from the narcissistic parent can leave children walking on eggshells.

-Being raised by a narcissist can lead children to not know their personal values and beliefs due to always being criticised, judged, humiliated or shamed if they differed from their parent, leaving children to struggle with setting healthy boundaries.
+Being raised by a narcissist can lead children to not know their personal values and beliefs due to always being criticised, judged, humiliated or shamed if they differ from their parents, leaving children to struggle with setting healthy boundaries.

-Neglecting their own wants and needs becoming fearful of speaking up for themselves.
+Neglecting their own wants and needs and becoming fearful of speaking up for themselves.

 Being unable to trust in others fully.